Markets and Location

 You can track and manage all types of equipment, vehicles, parts and attachments, tools, materials and even consumable inventory using different types of trackers that all work with our platform.
-Check out our Solutions by Asset Type to learn more.
+Check out our Equipment Management Solutions by asset type to learn more.

 Can I track assets that don’t have power in an equipment management system?

 Yes.
 You can track both powered and non-powered equipment, tools and materials on Tenna’s equipment management platform.
-GPS trackers and Bluetooth Low Energy trackers are great solutions to autonomously track non-powered assets and parts/attachments.
+GPS trackers and Bluetooth Low Energy or BLE asset trackers are great solutions to autonomously track non-powered assets and parts/attachments.
 QR tags are a great solution for smaller assets or inventory.

 How many assets can I track on an equipment management system?

 No!
 The TennaMINI Plug-In Solar uses solar energy to recharge and can also recharge from the asset’s engine when ignition is on.
 When ignition is off, the tracker does not draw any power from the asset’s battery.

 What kind of data can I get from my asset?